0

 Are forged wheels worth paying more for?

-For performance cars, EVs, SUVs, and any car where weight and strength affect driving feel, yes — forged wheels reduce unsprung mass and improve responsiveness.
-For a daily-driven compact car on a tight budget, a quality cast or flow-formed wheel is a perfectly sensible choice.
+For performance cars, EVs, SUVs, and heavier platforms, yes.
+Forged wheels can reduce unsprung mass while keeping the required strength.
+For a daily-driven compact on a tight budget, a quality cast or flow-formed wheel can still be sensible.

 What load rating should I look for?

-Take your car’s Gross Axle Weight Rating from your registration, divide by two, and add margin for cornering and bumps.
-Common LFI targets include 690 kg for standard applications and 790 kg for performance cars that demand more reserve.
+Start with your car’s Gross Axle Weight Rating, divide it by two, then allow margin for cornering and bumps.
+Common LFI references include 690 kg for standard applications and 790 kg where the vehicle needs more reserve.

 Can I use sport rims on my EV without losing range?